AIARD's Constitution and Bylaws

 Article VII - External Proposals and Projects

-External proposals which involve AIARD as the responsible entity for the execution of a project, which includes the receipt of and distribution of project funds, shall be approved by the President in consultation with the Secretary/Treasurer and the Executive Committee.
-A multidonor/multiyear project would need to be approved only once by the Executive Committee.
-The AIARD President and signatory may be different in different years but each has oversight responsibilities over the project during their term and ex-officio responsibility until the project is completed.
-The contractual documents, correspondence relating to the administration and execution of the project, and copies of all reports will be maintained by the AIARD Secretary/Treasurer.
+External proposals which involve AIARD as the responsible entity for the execution of a project, which includes the receipt of and distribution of project funds, shall be approved by the President in consultation with the Executive Board.
+A multidonor/multiyear project would need to be approved only once by the Executive Board.
+The AIARD President and other signatory authorities for the Association may be different in different years but each has oversight responsibilities over the project during their term and ex-officio responsibility until the project is completed.
+The contractual documents, correspondence relating to the administration and execution of the project, and copies of all reports will be maintained by the AIARD Secretary and Treasurer.

-AIARD will retain 15% of the funds a portion of which may be used for extra secretarial help in administering the project.
+Where possible, AIARD will retain a portion of the funds, which may be used for support in administering the project.
 The remainder will be for expenses for conducting the project to include investigator expenses, reports, publications, commodities, travel, and miscellaneous.
 A project budget will be prepared prior to final approval of the project.
-Any significant adjustments to the budget will require majority approval of the Executive Committee and concurrence of the granting institution.
+Any significant adjustments to the budget will require majority approval of the Executive Board and concurrence of the granting institution.

 Article VIII - Amendments

-The Executive Board may submit proposed amendments, approved by the Board, to the members of the Association for vote by mail.
-In such case, a minimum of twenty-five percent of the membership must vote and an affirmative vote by two-thirds of all voting shall be necessary for its approval.
+- Via a vote by regular and/or electronic mail.
+In such case, a minimum of twenty-five percent of the membership must vote and an affirmative vote by two-thirds of all voting shall be necessary for approval of amendments.

 Article IX - Organizational Conditions